fahygao/full-stack-MySQL-AWS-Django/README.md

    ```
    eb init
    ```
    This command will guide you through the process of configuring your EB environment, selecting a region, and setting up your AWS credentials.
+If you are not sure, please follow [this] (https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html)

 7. Create an EB environment: After initializing your project, you can create an EB environment by running the following command:
    ```